 Its leaves tend to be the main draw for growers.

 As a succulent, it has bright green stems and small blue-green leaves with unusual shapes.
+Moreover, it features grape-like leaves and tendrils that grow opposite of the leaves on the same node.

 More on Cissus